Dominican Republic Divorce Laws

 Requirements as per Dominican Republic Divorce Laws

-• There is no necessity for the person seeking divorce to stay in the Dominican Republic for a specified amount of time.
+• There is no necessity for the person who is seeking divorce to stay in the Dominican Republic for a specified period of time.
+Thus, there are no residency requirements for the spouses who wish to apply for a divorce.

 • One of the divorcing partners must make an appearance in the court of this country.
 It is permissible for such a divorcing partner to arrive one day before the appearance and leave one day after the appearance.
 Such a partner should fulfill all other legal requirements.